 17.1 You may transfer the balance of your account, in whole or in part to another in our range, subject to fulfilling the conditions of your existing account with regards to any notice or penalty due, and meeting the conditions of the new account.
 Interest is not credited to your account on transfer.
 Interest will next be credited as specified in the Key Product Features of the new account.
 The new product conditions will apply from the date the transfer is carried out.

 17.2 Unless the special conditions for a particular account say otherwise, you may ask us to transfer your investment to another person.
-We do not have to agree to this and, if we do agree, it may be subject to conditions and/or payment of a charge.
+We do not have to agree to this.

 18.3 Charges incurred will be debited from your account.